 Yes it was, although it didn't go by the name Ralphie uses in the film ("Official Red Ryder 200 shot carbine-action range-model air rifle").
 It was called the Red Ryder BB Gun.
 It was first produced in 1938 and became wildly popular.
 The features Ralphie describes, "a compass in the stock and this thing which tells time" were not features of the original model.
-Since the Red Ryder wasn't produced until 1938 and the film takes place in 1939 or 1940, Mr Parker's claim that he had one when he was eight years old is impossible, although the Old Man could have had an entirely different BB rifle that was available when he was a kid.
+Since the Red Ryder wasn't produced until 1938 and the film takes place in 1940, Mr Parker's claim that he had one when he was eight years old is impossible, although it is probable that the Old Man had an entirely different BB rifle that was available when he was a kid.

 On Christmas morning, excited to try out his Red Ryder BB gun, Ralphie takes it outside, sets up his metal target, and fires off one shot that ricochets back and knocks off his glasses.
 While attempting to find the glasses in the snow, he accidentally steps on them.
 He devises a cover story and tells his mother that an icicle fell off the garage and hit him.
 While his mother applies first aid to his eye and his father reads the funnies, the Bumpuses' dogs get into the house and go straight for the turkey.
 Before anyone can stop them, the dogs totally demolish the prized bird.
 The Parkers end up eating Christmas dinner at the only place open on Christmas Day...
 N'Goot Lee's Chop Suey Palace and Bowling Alley.
 In the final scene, as his parents share glasses of wine and admire the falling snow, Randy (Ian Petrella) and Ralphie lay tucked in bed, Ralphie's BB gun beside him.
 A voiceover by adult Ralphie says that the Red Ryder was the best present he had ever received.